druid-io/druid-io.github.io/druid-powered.md

 Druid is used to power dynamic analytics and charting in Archive-It Reports.
 Reports help Archive-It partners understand what content they captured, why some content did not get captured, and assists with quality assurance and crawl scoping to ensure they are building the highest quality collections.

+## Cisco

+Cisco uses Druid to power a real-time analytics platform for network flow data.

 ## Criteo

 Criteo is using druid to provide its customers with user-centric analytics & reporting.